dchege711/programming_challenges/advent-of-code/2021/haskell-meta.md

 This page contains remarks on Haskell that don't fit neatly into any of the Advent of Code 2021 problems.

+{{% open-comment %}}

+Read [[1808.08329] When You Should Use Lists in Haskell (Mostly, You Should Not)](https://arxiv.org/abs/1808.08329).
+I am using lists a lot, and whenever I fret about efficiency, I mumble something to do with lazy evaluation in Haskell.

+{{% /open-comment %}}

 ## Setting Up My Haskell Environment for AoC

 To manage dependencies,